msnicklous/SinglePageAppPortlets/README.md

 });
 ```
 The portlet hub returns a Promise, which is fulfilled with a portlet hub object
-(the argument 'pi' and variable 'hub' in the example above) that has as its properties functions and
+(the argument 'pi' and variable 'hub' in the example above).
+The portlet hub object has as its properties functions and
 constants that the portlet client can use to interact with the portlet hub.
 It should be noted that the hub object is specific for the registered portlet, and
 should not be passed to other portlets.